Committee of Five: Fair copy

 The draft document as adopted was then referred back to the Committee of Five to prepare a "fair copy", this being the redrafted-as-corrected document prepared for delivery to the broadside printer, John Dunlap.
 And so the Committee of Five convened in the early evening of July 4 to complete its task.

 Historians have had no documentary means by which to determine the identity of the authenticating party.
 It is unclear whether the Declaration was authenticated by the Committee of Five's signature, or the Committee submitted the fair copy to President Hancock for his authenticating signature, or the authentication awaited President John Hancock's signature on the printer's finished proof-copy of what became known as the Dunlap broadside.
 Either way, upon the July 5 release of the Dunlap Broadside of the Declaration, the Committee of Five's work was done.

-The Dunlap broadside release to the public
+Dunlap broadside release to the public

-Upon the July 5 release of the Dunlap broadside, the public could read who had signed the Declaration.
+Following release of the Dunlap broadside on July 5, the public could read who had signed the Declaration.
 Hancock's signature, as President of the Continental Congress, appears on the broadside, as does that of Continental Congress Secretary Charles Thomson in an attest.
 Memories of the participants proved to be very short on this particular historic moment.
 Not three decades had elapsed by which time the prominent members of the Committee of Five could no longer recollect either detail of what had actually taken place, or their active participation, on July 4 and 5 of 1776.
 And so during these early decades was born the durable myth of one grand ceremonial general signing on July 4, by all the delegates to Congress.

+First publication and public readings

+Following its unanimous adoption by the 56 delegates of the Second Continental Congress on July 4, 1776, the Declaration was published two days later, on July 6, by The Pennsylvania Evening Post.
+The first public readings of the Declaration occurred simultaneously at three locations on July 8, 1776 at noon in Philadelphia, where it was read by John Nixon in the yard of present-day Independence Hall, Trenton, New Jersey, and Easton, Pennsylvania.